reflectoring/reflectoring.github.io/_posts/2020-09-27-spring-boot-12-factor-app.md

       <scope>runtime</scope>
     </dependency>
 ```
-The declarative format allows us to replace the H2 database with any other RDBMS like Oracle or MySQL.
+We can easily replace the H2 database with any other RDBMS like Oracle or MySQL.
+Similar to JPA, we can use JMS for messaging and SMTP for mails.

 ## Build, Release, Run - Leverage Containers for the Development Workflow

 > Strictly separate build and run stages.

-We should keep the stages for build, release, and run  separate.
+***We should keep the stages for build, release, and run as separate.
+This separation is important to maintain application fidelity and integrity.*** These stages occur in a sequence.
+Each stage has a different objective and produces output that is propagated to the subsequent stage.

+Any code changes including emergency fixes should happen in the build stage and follow an established release cycle before being promoted to production.
+Violating this principle for example by making a fix in production environments however small makes it difficult to propagate to the build stage, disturbs existing branches, and above all increases risk and overall cost of following this practice.

 For Spring Boot Applications, this is easy to achieve with the development workflow for containers.

 The activities in these stages are:
 * **Build**: we compile the source code and build a Docker Image.